 - A. All proposals must request a minimum of the equivalent of 10 full time AmeriCorps member positions.
-Volunteer Florida may consider funding for proposals who commit to increasing to 10 full time AmeriCorps member positions within a three-year period. - B. Members must serve in a minimum of pairs at service locations. - C. The equivalent of a minimum of one full time equivalent (FTE) staff position is required for program management. - D. Type of Award - I. New applicants (the applicant was not funded in the previous funding cycle) are eligible for cost reimbursement awards only.
+Volunteer Florida may consider funding for proposals who commit to increasing to 10 full time AmeriCorps member positions within a three-year period. - B. Members must serve in a minimum of pairs at service locations. - C. The equivalent of a minimum of one full time equivalent (FTE) staff position is required for program management.

-- II.
+D. Type of Award

+- I. New applicants (the applicant was not funded in the previous funding cycle) are eligible for cost reimbursement awards only. - II.
 Recompeting applicants (the applicant has completed one three-year funding period and is applying for a new funding period), are eligible for fixed amount awards or cost reimbursement awards, pending Volunteer Florida approval. - III.
-Continuation applicants (the applicant received funding during the previous funding cycle), should continue their grant application in the current award status. - E. Maximum Cost per Member Service Year (MSY) - I. The maximum allowable federal request is \$23,000 per member service year (MSY) for Cost Reimbursements and for Fixed Amount grant applications. - Continuation applicants, as defined in application instructions, may apply for expansions - dollars, MSY and/or members, up to the maximum allowable federal request. - F. The minimum required living allowance for full time members is \$17,600 - G. Match A first time successful applicant is required to provide match funding at 24 percent for the first three-year funding period.
+Continuation applicants (the applicant received funding during the previous funding cycle), should continue their grant application in the current award status.

+E. Maximum Cost per Member Service Year (MSY)

+- I. The maximum allowable federal request is \$25,000 per member service year (MSY) for Cost Reimbursements and for Fixed Amount grant applications. - II.
+Continuation applicants, as defined in application instructions, may apply for expansions - dollars, MSY and/or members, up to the maximum allowable federal request.

+- F. The minimum required living allowance for full time members is \$18,700 - G. Match A first time successful applicant is required to provide match funding at 24 percent for the first three-year funding period.
 Overall grantee share of total program costs increases gradually beginning in year 4 to 50% by the tenth year of funding and any year thereafter.
-See cost reimbursement grants match requirements chart found on page 10 of the 2023 State and National Grants Notice of Funding Opportunity and 45 CFR §2521.60. - H. Volunteer Florida's internal and external application review will align with the application review information criteria published on page 20 of the 2023 State and National Grants Notice of Funding Opportunity. - I. Note: Page 27, E.2.
-Review and Selection Process of the 2023 State and National Grants Notice of Funding Opportunity, refers to federal competition only. - J. Member Training Volunteer Florida requires the following four trainings be provided to members: CPR and first aid training, diversity and inclusion, citizenship and disaster preparedness and response.
-Funding source can be at entity's discretion. - K. New applicants must opt into an August 1, 2023 start date.
+See cost reimbursement grants match requirements chart found on page 10 of the 2024 State and National Grants Notice of Funding Opportunity and 45 CFR §2521.60. - H. Volunteer Florida's internal and external application review will align with the application review information criteria published on page 20 of the 2024 State and National Grants Notice of Funding Opportunity. - I. Member Training Volunteer Florida requires the following trainings be provided to members: CPR and first aid training, citizenship and disaster preparedness and response.
+Funding source can be at entity's discretion. - J. New applicants must opt into an August 1, 2024 start date.